mina126/first-project-SQL/README.md

  # Pseudocode

-- What's the general approach in creating this solution from start to finish?
+- What's the general approach in creating this solution from start to finish ?
 1. Get the data – Download the dataset from Kaggle.
 2. Explore the data in Excel – Identify inconsistencies, missing values, and anomalies
 3. Load the data into SQL Server – Store the dataset in a relational database for structured querying